Arbitrage Calculator

 Best Markets for Arbitrage

-Two-way markets, simple to arb
+2-way markets, straightforward to arb

-Point spreads create arb opportunities
+Point spreads and totals create arb windows across books

 Step-by-Step Arbitrage Example